 That’s Toast– This was our favorite breakfast restaurant!
 They have amazing toasts to choose from, tasty lattes, and so much more.
 It’s one of those places that I wish I could bring home to Chicago and set up somewhere nearby so I can keep visiting.

 The Potato Bar– Yes, an entire bar dedicated to potatoes.
-Now that’s my kinda place!
+Now that’s my kind of place!
 We had a simple dinner here of chicken sandwiches and fries.
-Both were so good and the price was right if you’re trying to not blow your whole budget on food.
+Both were good, and the price was right if you’re trying not to blow your whole budget on food.